alexvishneuski/SimpleAndroidCalculator/README.md

 # SimpleAndroidCalculator
-Simple Android calculator supports one of five operations
+Simple Android calculator supports one of four operations